JoeBlakeB/app-assignment-booklist/README.md

 ## Misc

-- Tested with Python 3.10.2 on Linux
+- Server tested with Python 3.10.2 on Linux
+- Client tested with Firefox and Chrome on Linux
 - Button icon SVGs from [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)